Representatives

 We call on the National Parents’ Council to encourage schools to:

-• at a minimum, register with Opting Out to give a short synopsis of how they accommodate people who opt out.
+- to offer a standard set of guidelines for schools to show how they accommodate people who opt out.

-• create a school policy on opting out and publish it on the school website
+- create a proper school policy on opting out for publication on a school’s website

 Irish National Teachers’ Organisation